NervanaSystems/ngraph/doc/sphinx/source/framework-integration-guides.rst

 Build TensorFlow\* with an XLA plugin to ``libngraph``
 ======================================================

-.. important:: These instructions pick up where the :doc:`installation` installation instructions left off, so they presume that your system already has the |nGl| installed.
+.. important:: These instructions pick up where the :doc:`install` installation instructions left off, so they presume that your system already has the |nGl| installed.
 If the |nGl| code has not yet been installed to your system, please go back to complete those steps, and return here when